 The Chase Ink Business Preferred® and its excellent bonus with lower spending requirements.
 Amazing news for those who love lots of cash back!

-100,000 Chase Ultimate Rewards Points after you spend $8,000 in the first 3 months. 🔥 Update 6/29/23: Lower spending required!
 A highly recommended business card for signup bonus and 3x (3% cash back) categories on the first $150,000 spent in combined purchases.
-Make sure you can hit the higher than normal spending requirement for the bonus.
-All Ink cards can earn Ultimate Rewards with the option of converting to cash back.
+All Ink cards earn Ultimate Rewards with the option of converting to cash back.

-The Chase Ink Business Preferred card is the best card among the Chase business cards.
+The Chase Ink Business Preferred card has historically been the best card among the Chase business cards.
+However, with the Chase Ink Business Unlimited® latest elevated offer, we believe this is the best card at this time.
 This card has a great sign-up bonus and 3X categories.
 It’s hard to beat this Chase Ink card.
 Especially when you’re looking for an all-around business card that has flexible redemption options — whether you want cash back or travel reward points.
 Also, it can be combined with your personal Chase Ultimate Rewards points.

 Chase Ink Business Cash® – $750 cash back